 We expect students to treat each rotation as a full-time job.
-Typically, students will spend between 35-40 hours a week working with the supervising veterinarian on treating cases, and between 10-15 hours researching, creating reports, and other completing additional required materials necessary for evaluation.
-The exact layout of each week will depend on the type of rotation and clinic.
-Hourly plans are determined at the beginning of each rotation and documented in a Learning Contract.
+Students will spend a minimum of 40 clinical contact hours each week working with the supervising veterinarian on treating cases and between 10-20 hours researching, creating reports, and completing additional required materials necessary for evaluation.
+The expectation for the week is 8 hours of clinical contact time per day and a 5-day work week.
+Hourly plans are determined at the beginning of each rotation and documented in a Learning Agreement.

 The majority of our partnering clinics are located in the southwest United States, but options for clinical rotations are available across the country.
 However, through our corporate partnerships and future student connections, more opportunities will be possible each year.

 Housing, travel, food expenses, etc., are ultimately the student's responsibility.
 The College is working to establish scholarships and grants to offset the cost for students.
 Various clinical affiliates may offer housing as a part of their rotation, but many students find support from community members and past students for housing.
 The clinical relations team is available to brainstorm ideas for the logistics of the clinical year.

 During their second year, students will participate in a lottery process where they can rank clinical sites within our network to create their clinical year experience.
 Students will be able to meet with the clinical relations team prior for guidance and support.

 Due to graduation occurring each August, students will not be able to participate in the internship match program during their first year.
 However, most clinics either don’t participate in the match or have an option to apply outside the match.